Cape Fur Seals Near Cape Town

 What to expect from the Robben Island Tour

-• Engaging Guides: The former prisoners who guide the tours are knowledgeable and personable, offering unique stories and perspectives that add depth to your experience.
+• Engaging Guides: The former prisoners who guide the tours are humorous, knowledgeable and personable, offering unique stories and perspectives that add depth to your experience.

-Nathalie Tuck, a Communications Expert and mom of two young boys, noted that: “Robben Island is best appreciated by older children who understand its historical significance.
+Nathalie Tuck, a Communications Expert and mom of two young boys noted that: “Robben Island is best appreciated by older children who understand its historical significance.
 Generally, children over 12 may find the tour more engaging”.
 Nathalie pointed out that although her young boys enjoyed the boat trip, they did not fully grasp the emotional weight of the experience.

 Travel Tip: Consider planning an alternative activity at the V&A Waterfront for younger children while older family members tour Robben Island.